rancher/rancher-docs/shared-files/_glossary.md

         Workload
     </dt>
     <dd>
-        Workloads are objects that set deployment rules for pods.
+        Objects that set deployment rules for pods.
 Based on these rules, Kubernetes performs the deployment and updates the workload with the current state of the application.
 Workloads let you define the rules for application scheduling, scaling, and upgrade.
     </dd>
 </dl>